William Lowndes Calhoun: Career

-In March 1862, Calhoun enlisted in the Confederate States Army and was commissioned as captain of Company K of the 42nd Georgia Infantry.
-He served in Knoxville, Tennessee, and then in the Vicksburg Campaign, where he and his regiment were surrendered by John C. Pemberton on July 4, 1863.
-After being exchanged, Calhoun served in the Atlanta campaign and was wounded at the Battle of Resaca.
-After his recovery, he served in the Army of Tennessee under General Hood in Tennessee.
+Calhoun then practiced law with his father.
+In March 1862, Calhoun enlisted in the Confederate States Army with company K of 42nd Georgia Infantry Regiment.
+He became first lieutenant and was later promoted to captain.
+He served in Knoxville, Tennessee, and at the Siege of Vicksburg.
+At Vicksburg, his regiment was surrendered by John C. Pemberton on July 4, 1863.
+He also served during the Battle of Baker's Creek and the retreat of Joseph E. Johnston.
+He was wounded at Battle of Resaca.
+After his recovery, he served in the Army of Tennessee under General Hood in the Franklin–Nashville campaign.
+He served to the end of the war.